lablabs/terraform-aws-eks-node-local-dns/README.md

 ## Description

 A Terraform module to deploy the node-local-dns on Amazon EKS cluster.
+The upgrade process of this module is using the `create before destroy` feature, and the already running daemonset will be terminated after the new one is already running.

 ## Related Projects